 Revisiting Your Health Insurance Needs

 Life is unpredictable and change is inevitable.
-While there is no doubt to the fact that health insurance is one of the most important things that one needs to have, it is also important to keep your health insurance updated with your changing needs.
+While there is no doubt about the fact that health insurance is one of the most important things that one needs to have, it is also important to keep your health insurance updated with your changing needs.
 A young individual who is just on the verge of starting their career and is in the best of health might not need a huge cover, but when the same individual grows up and starts their own family, or when their parents become senior citizens, he would need to review his insurance plan to accommodate their growing healthcare needs.

-when you’re young is a great idea as the premiums will be lower and you will easily be able to ride out the waiting periods for pre-existing illnesses, regular check-ups, maternity cover, etc. However, that does not mean that you stick to the same insurance plan for the entirety of your life, simply renewing it year after year.
+Buying health insurance when you’re young is a great idea as the premiums will be lower and you will easily be able to ride out the waiting periods for pre-existing illnesses, regular check-ups, maternity cover, etc. However, that does not mean that you stick to the same insurance plan for the entirety of your life, simply renewing it year after year.
 Every time you are about to renew your policy, re-evaluate your healthcare needs at the time and then compare different policies to find the one that suits you best.

 Here is a short guide of what you need to keep in mind when revisiting your healthcare needs: